jacklansing/e7-stat-comparison-tool/README.md

 The main benefit/idea behind this tool is a quick comparison of speed, however other stats have been included as well.

-Many thanks to the api hosted by [https://epicsevendb.com/](https://epicsevendb.com/) for making this data available for everyone to use.
+Many thanks to [https://epicsevendb.com/](https://epicsevendb.com/) for making their API available for everyone to use.

 ## About